Quantifying the Effects of Magnetic Field Line Curvature Scattering on Radiation Belt and Ring Current Particles: FLC scattering diffusion rate of energetic particles

 \subsection{Decay time estimation}

-It is essential to determine a physics mechanism's time and space scale.
-Regarding our work, the time scale of particle loss into the upper atmosphere due to field line scattering needed to be given.
-There are many studies focus on the particle decay time of the diffusion process\cite{Kennel1966,Roberts1969,Schulz1974,Shprits2009,Albert2009}, here we use the method proposed by \citeA{Shprits2006a} who demonstrated that the decay time of electrons is most sensitive to the value of pitch angle scattering rate near the edge of the loss cone.
-Note that the decay time refers to the time it takes for the total number of particles to decay to $1/e $ of the original.
-In detail, by setting altitude 1000 km as the loss altitude or the magnetic mirror point, we calculate the angle of the loss cone by conservation of magnetic moment.
-Then, we use the angle of the loss cone($\alpha_{L} $) as the initial pitch angle of electrons at the magnetic equatorial plane to calculate the diffusion coefficients ($ D_{\alpha_L\alpha_L} $) as the same method as section \ref{sec-sub:calculate-Daa}.
-At last, using the value of $ 1/D_{\alpha_L\alpha_L} $ to roughly estimate the particle's decay time, we get the time scale of the particle's loss of electrons and protons.
+Determining the time and spatial scale of a physical mechanism is crucial.
+In our study, it is necessary to determine the timescale for particle loss into the upper atmosphere caused by field line curvature scattering.
+Numerous studies have investigated the particle decay time in diffusion processes \cite{Kennel1966,Roberts1969,Schulz1974,Shprits2009,Albert2009}.
+In our study, we employ the approach proposed by \citeA{Shprits2006}, which has demonstrated that the decay time of electrons is highly influenced by the pitch angle scattering rate near the edge of the loss cone.
+It is important to note that the decay time represents the duration required for the total number of particles to decrease to $1/e$ of its initial value.
+Specifically, we define the height of particle precipitation loss as 1000 km above the surface and calculate the corresponding particle loss cone angle $\alpha_{L}$.
+Subsequently, we utilize the angle of the loss cone as the initial pitch angle of electrons at the magnetic equatorial plane to calculate the diffusion coefficients $D_{\alpha_0\alpha_0}^{*} \equiv D_{\alpha_0\alpha_0}(\alpha_0=\alpha_L)$ using the same method as described in section \ref{sec-sub:calculate-Daa}.
+Finally, by estimating the particle's decay time approximately using the value of $1/D_{\alpha_0\alpha_0}^{*}$ \cite{Shprits2006}, we obtain the timescale for the loss of electrons and protons.